C-F-4/angular-4-fetch-data-service/README.md

-# angular-4-fetch-data-service
+# Angular 4 based Fetch Data Service Example

-A service to parse and fetch JSON data in angular 4 and show it to user
+A service to parse and fetch JSON data in angular 4 and then display the fetched Object as a Data Table.

-# JsonFetchApi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.

 ## Development server